Nikitushka/dummyssh/README.md

 http://terokarvinen.com/2020/go-programming-course-2020-w22/

 # whatis dummysshbruter
-This little project in essence is a very basic ssh shell that establishes a connection to host and can run simple commands, like pwd, ls & whoami by brute-forcing the remote host with username and password lists
+This little project in essence is an ssh bruteforces that establishes a connection to host, with capabilities for a very basic ssh shell and can run simple commands, like pwd, ls & whoami by brute-forcing the remote host with combinations of usernames and passwords

 # Usage
 If you have go installed:

 `go build`

-Alternatively, you can run the pre-built binary in this repo and see the list of flags:
+Alternatively, you can run the pre-built binary in this repo for your OS and see the list of flags:

 ```
-./dummyssh --help
+./dummysshbruter --help

--h string
-    remote host (default "127.0.01")
 -P string
-    password file
+    Wordlist containing passwords. e.g. '/path/to/wordlist'
 -U string
-    username file
+    Wordlist containing usernames. e.g. '/path/to/wordlist'
+-h string
+    Remote host. (default "127.0.01")
+-p string
+    Remote passwords.
+-u string
+    Remote username. (default <your system user>)

 ```

 Example:

 ```
 ./dummyssh -U users.txt -P passwords.txt -h xxx.xxx.xxx.xxx

+ !!!!
 Connection established!
+Correct creds are: admin:hunter2 !!!!
 pwd
 /home

+ls
+passwordreminder.txt

 exit